-For both light and dark skin, there are corresponding hair shades that work better than others.
-Whether you are black, African American, Latin American, East India or just have a darker skin tone, we are here to help you decide.
+For both light and dark skin, there are corresponding hair color shades that work better than others.
+Whether you are black, African American, Latin American, East Indian, moreno, or just have brown skin or a darker skin tone, we are here to help you decide.
 In this article, we’ll highlight the best hair color ideas for dark skin to help you choose the best hair color for your dark skin tone.

-So, what hair colors look best on dark skin?
+So, what is the best hair color for dark skin?
 Over the years, the hair color trend for dark-skinned women has rapidly changed.
 Black, blonde, brown, white, red, yellow, green—the rest of the colors in the rainbow and more.
-Women have been trying all sorts of hues on their hair to make themselves stand out.
+Dark women have been trying all sorts of hues on their hair to make themselves stand out.
 Of course, each type of shade has its advantages and disadvantages, so we’ll tackle them all here.